Poster by Jamiyla Lowe for the 2025 Mami Tour

 Director - desirée livingstone

-Stage Manager - Jessica Zepeda
+Stage Manager (Toronto) - Jessica Zepeda

 Dramaturg - Kalale Dalton-Lutale